-The London Swinton Circle was founded in 1961.
+The London Swinton Circle was founded in the mid 1960’s.
 Its original membership was composed solely of those who had attended Conservative Party training schools at Swinton Castle in Yorkshire, and who wished to maintain contact with each other through regular meetings in London.
 Since that time, however, the London Swinton Circle has expanded its membership, and now welcomes members from all backgrounds who support traditional Conservative and Unionist principles.

-the Conservative Party, the United Kingdom Independence Party and from the Ulster Unionist parties.
+The Circle holds regular meetings which are addressed by speakers on issues of interest to the Circle.
+Over the years the Circle has been addressed by members of the Conservative Party, the United Kingdom Independence Party and from the Ulster Unionist parties.
 The Circle has also been addressed by a number of authors, journalists, campaigners and other political commentators.

-Our next meeting will be in February.
+Our next meeting will be on 25 October.
 Full details will be circulated to members.

 Anyone who upholds the aims and objectives is invited to join the Swinton Circle.

 The aims and objectives of the Swinton Circle include:

 - Proportionate punishments for crimes, including the restitution of capital punishment